falcon4ever/openFrameworks/readme.md

 Notes about this release:

-This is basically the 0.7.4 release and includes the following platforms
+This is basically the stable 0.7.4 release and includes the following platforms

 1. OSX
 2. Linux (32 and 64 bit)
 3. Windows
 4. iOS
 5. Android

-The source is patched for use with ofxQNX (BlackBerry PlayBook and BlackBerry 10)
+The source is patched for use with [ofxQNX](https://github.com/falcon4ever/ofxQNX) (BlackBerry PlayBook and BlackBerry 10)